Nerve Pain versus Muscular Back Pain – Symptoms, Causes, Treatment

 On the other hand, nerve pain can present some symptoms that overlap, such as pain in the affected region, and reduced range of motion, but other symptoms characteristic of nerve pain can appear.
 Some examples include numbness, tingling, and in extreme cases loss of bladder or bowel movement.

-Causes of Muscular Back Pain and Nerve Pain
+Muscular Back Pain and Nerve Pain Causes

 Various factors contribute to muscular pain, including:

-• Poor posture or prolonged periods of sitting or standing, which can strain a muscle or muscle group
+• Poor posture or prolonged periods of sitting or standing, which can strain a muscle or muscle group.

-• Muscle tension or spasms
+• Muscle tension or spasms.

-• Inadequate conditioning or muscle weakness
+• Inadequate conditioning or muscle weakness.

 Nerve pain is commonly caused by conditions that lead to a nerve becoming compressed, such as disc herniation, degenerative disc disease, spinal stenosis, and bone spurs.